anva76/Udacity-fsnd-project-02/backend/README.md

 * **Virtual Environment** - It is recommended to use a python virtual environment for running the backend Flask code.
 Instructions for setting up a virual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 * **PostgreSQL Server** - For this project, a connection to a running PostgreSQL server is required.
-The simplest scenario is to run the seriver locally.
+The simplest scenario is to run the server locally.
 Please refer to the [PostgreSQL administration docs](https://www.postgresql.org/docs/current/admin.html) and [install](https://www.postgresql.org/download/) a relevant binary package for your platform.

 ### Installing PIP Dependencies